Skip to Content

 Advanced Applications: Layering Influence Words for Maximum Effect

-Here's how sophisticated communicators do this:
+Here's how skilled communicators do it.

 Lead with emotional connection: "Imagine a world where your team operates with complete alignment..."